Can You Mix Creatine With Juice? (And, Is It More Effective)

-Creatine is widely known as a safe and effective supplement for muscle growth and performance, but you might wonder whether it’s a good idea to mix it with juice.
+Creatine is widely known as an effective supplement for muscle growth and performance, but you might wonder whether it’s a good idea to mix it with juice.

 Want to learn all the ways to mix creatine?
 Check out our complete guide to 8 Ways To Mix Creatine (Plus Liquids To Avoid)